kdstheace/kdstheace.github.io/_posts/Database/2022-11-26-transaction.md

 category: Database
 ---

-Last week, one of our database stopped because one of my collegues did not commit his updates query and seems like it excludes other transaction in terms of Isolation level "READ_COMMITTED".
+Last week, one of our database stopped because one of my colleagues did not commit his updates query and seems like it excludes other transaction in terms of Isolation level "READ_COMMITTED".
 I could understand how embarassing the moment was for him.
 And it reminds us of the importance of understanding transactions and isolation level.

 ## **1. Definition of Transaction**